Sun-Lab-NBB/ataraxis-base-utilities/README.md

 This is a minimal example of how to use the class, assuming you want to use default parameters:
 ```
-# Import 'console'
+# Import 'console' and helper classes
-from ataraxis_base_utilities import console, LogLevel
+from ataraxis_base_utilities import console, LogLevel, LogExtensions
+from pathlib import Path

 # 'console' is a global variable that functions similar to Loguru 'logger'.
-It is ready to be used right after import
+It is ready to be used right after import.

 # When imported, console is DISABLED.
 It will not print anything and will raise errors just like python does.